Lagos,Nigeria

 About the book: The short stories in this collection represent the yearnings and vision of an Anglophone woman, who writes both as a Cameroonian and as a woman whose life has been shaped by the minority status her people occupy within the nation-state.
 The stories in Your Madness, Not Mine are about postcolonial Cameroon – women, more often than not, are at the centre of these stories that probe their day-to-day experiences of survival and empowerment as they deal with gender oppression: from patriarchal expectations to the malaise of maldevelopment, unemployment, and the attraction of the West for young Cameroonians.

-27. Neighbours: The Story of a Murderneighbours the story of a murder
+27. Neighbours: The Story of a Murder

 About the Author: Lilia Momplé was born on the Island of Mozambique, into a family of mixed ethnic origins, including Makua, French, Indian, Chinese, and Mauritian.
 She attended the Instituto Superior de Serviço Social (Higher Institute of Social Service) in Lisbon and graduated with a degree in Social Services.
 In 1995, she became secretary general of the Association of Mozambican Authors, a position she held until 2001.